kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 <!-- ![NASDAQ price chart](./images/price-chart.png) -->

 Do you see the ups and downs, right?
-So, just buy low and sell high.
+So...
+Just buy low and sell high, or buy the dip.
 Leverage yourself to the tits and you'll get rich in no time.
 Money grow on trees, easy peasy lemon squeezy, right?
 Well yes, except roughly 95% of rather smart people who try that fail.
-Price charts look obvious in retrospect, but really hard to predict ahead of time.
+Price charts look obvious in retrospect, but they are surprisingly hard to predict ahead of time.

 The EU actually has a law that requires brokers to disclose their account liquidation numbers.
 And on average, of people who try trading financial markets